The Problem with the American Healthcare System

 Women’s Reproductive Rights

-Mental health treatment is sorely lacking in the US.
-We must remove the stigmas attached to treatment and make mental health a basic element of the health care system.
+We must remove the stigmas attached to mental healthcare, and make mental health treatment a basic element of our healthcare system